 About Z. Randall Stroope

-As a guest conductor, Randall directed 20 summer international music festivals in England, Germany, Canada, Ireland, Spain and Italy, and conducted 46 American all-state choirs.
-He also taught lead summer sessions for FENIARCO (Italy) in 2017 and 2018 and Westminster Choir College in 2019.
+As a guest conductor, Randall directed 24 summer international music festivals in England, Germany, Canada, Ireland, Spain and Italy, and conducted 46 American all-state choirs.
+He also taught lead summer sessions for FENIARCO (Italy) in 2017 and 2018 and the summer choir at Westminster Choir College in 2019.

 Born in Albuquerque, New Mexico, Stroope completed a Master of Music (Voice Performance) degree at the University of Colorado Boulder, and Doctor of Musical Arts (Choral Conducting) degree at Arizona State University.
 He did post graduate work with Margaret Hillis, Chorus Master of the Chicago Symphony.
 As a recipient of the Australian-American Fulbright, he has also done work in western Australia.
 He and his wife, Cheryl, love to travel and spend time with family.